 Pieces of cooked fish

 Iron fortified cheerios.

 As you can see, with a little strategic planning it is easy to make sure your baby is getting enough iron even if you avoid purees altogether.

 Which iron rich foods does your baby enjoy?
 Tell me in the comments.

-Would you like to have this list of iron rich foods delivered right to your inbox?
+Would you like to have this list of iron rich finger foods delivered right to your inbox?